paolo7/khjsdevelop/README.md

 The editor can be accessed by loading the khjsclient.htm file in a browser and clicking on the EDITOR button.

-The editor allows to parse instructions in a semi-structured natural language text into an RDFa+HTML representation.
+The editor allows to parse instructions in a semi-structured natural language text into an RDFa+HTML representation following the [PROHOW](https://w3id.org/prohow/) data model.
 See the tutorial below for an example on how to use it.

 The editor is divided into two fields.